 Also of interest is that Dubuque has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Dubuque home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dubuque residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dubuque include Irish, English, French , and Norwegian.
+Important ancestries of people in Dubuque include Irish, English, Norwegian, and Italian.

 The most common language spoken in Dubuque is English.
 Other important languages spoken here include Spanish and Pacific Island languages.